-Folder Structure Test Case
+Folder Structure Test Case AND EXTENDED PACKAGES

 In AutomationTestProject, test packages are maintained under src/test/java folder.
 And for each test type there can be multiple packages created based on the need or to segregate as appropriate.
 Test package name must be started with the prefixes as mentioned in table below: